malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    single annealer encoding for multi-gate circuits

 -----------------------------------------------------------------------------------------------------
-(II) GATE CIRCUIT-TO-ANNEALER ENCODING BY WAY OF INTERMEDIATE BLOCH SPHERE TRUTHTABLE REPRESENTATION
+(II) GATE CIRCUIT-TO-ANNEALER ENCODING BY WAY OF INTERMEDIATE BLOCH SPHERE TRUTH TABLE REPRESENTATION
 -----------------------------------------------------------------------------------------------------
 Notes:

-    Truthtable could be used to represent position on Bloch sphere this could be more efficient and allow implementation of phase gates
+    Truth table could be used to represent position on Bloch sphere this could be more efficient and allow implementation of phase gates

    	                   theta bits <---,-,     ,-,---> phi bits